 What’s funny is that even though we call ourselves salt and pepper, I don’t necessarily think about how vast our differences are when it comes to how we see the world.
 I see the world as a friendly place, where I can walk around never having to worry that someone thinks I’m going to harm them in any way.
 I don’t have to measure my words or actions based on where I am.
 I never have to consider that I will be stopped by the police simply because of the color of my skin no matter where I am in the country.

-Dating a Man of Color
+What it means dating a Man of Color

 These are all considerations for the man I love.
 There has to be thought given to the way he interacts in certain places, things I would never even think about, he has to measure carefully.
 And when I am in a super small town in the middle of Virginia, everyone around me looks just like me.
 No one around looks like him.